-Business Coaching & Executive Coaching vs. Business Consulting, Mentoring or Training
+Business & Executive Coaching vs. Business Consulting, Mentoring or Training

 There are a lot of companies and individuals calling themselves coaches these days.
 The field of coaching is still unregulated and anyone is free to put up a shingle and call themselves a coach if they so desire.
 I would like to shed some light on this subject and share some information with you that will help you discern what a business or executive coach means here at Coaching Breakthroughs and also what coaching ‘business people’ means to me.

-The term coach originated in the early 1800’s at Oxford University as a slang term for a tutor that helped “carry” a student towards their exams (as a stage coach helps transport people from one place to another).
-Though I’ve been involved in personal development and coaching for a number of years, I only recently learned this and feel it is quite fitting.
-Coaches help ‘move’ people towards their desired outcomes, whether personal or professional.
+The term coach originated in the early 1800’s at Oxford University as a slang term for a tutor that helped “carry” a student towards their exams (because a stage coach helped transport people from one place to another).
+Though I’ve been involved in personal development and coaching for a number of years, I didn’t find that out till I already became a coach.
+Coaches help people ‘move’ towards their desired outcomes, whether personal or professional.

 To understand coaching and how it applies to business, let’s first look at three offerings often confused with coaching.